-In this post: Website – does your festival or event need its own?
-We’ll share key considerations for stand-alone events, such as major festival or events versus parent organizations with events, umbrella organizations, SEO, branding, the difference between sub-domains and sub-directories, using social media such as Facebook for your festival or event website.
+In this post: website – does your festival or event need its own?
+We’ll share key considerations for stand-alone events, such as major festivals or events versus parent organizations with events, umbrella organizations, SEO, branding, the difference between sub-domains and sub-directories, using social media such as Facebook for your festival or event website.

 Festival organizers and planners struggle with the question, Website – does your festival or event need its own?
 Two different thoughts on this subject and they vary depending on the brand name recognition or reputation of a festival or event AND on the traffic going to the event organizer’s parent or umbrella – website.

 - A stand alone website for a festival or event that is put on by a group with no other purpose but that festival or event and all ancillary events related to the main event;

 - An organization whose mission is to do X but uses a number of events to fundraise or support the mission and none of those events have a reputation bigger than the organization or overshadow the organization; and

 - An organization, like #2, but the event’s reputation exceeds the identity of the host organization.

 STAND ALONE FESTIVAL or EVENTS

 PARENT ORGANIZATION with CHILD EVENTS

 PARENT ORGANIZATION with MAJOR A FESTIVAL or EVENTS

 - Continue to maintain an events or activities page on your parent or umbrella organization’s website.
 For a larger festival or event, provide summary details on that website and then link over to the festival or event’s sub-domain.
 If you do a number of events, perhaps only one will achieve that stand alone status with a sub-domain site.
 Remember to cross sell the smaller events housed on the parent or umbrella organization website from the sub-domain since it will be garnering lots of eyes.
 As a result, links will be flowing in both directions.